 Are Africa and South America good destinations for families and how old must children be?

 Yes, they are both sensational destinations for families to travel to.
 By their nature both continents offer very involved experiences, which provide unrivalled bonding opportunities and quality time together as a family.
 Most destinations promote family and multi-generational travel however some safari lodges do have a minimum age requirement of 6 years old.
 Walking, trekking and canoeing trails normally stipulate a minimum age of 12.
+See more on safari’s with children here.

 Why choose to travel with Anderson Expeditions

-Because you want to get into some of the greatest wilderness spaces on the planet and experience a safari or expedition of a lifetime – smell the wild sage, watch the great migration cross the Mara river, scan the peaks for an Andean Condor or follow a ball-rolling dung beetle down a game path.
+To access some of the greatest wilderness spaces on the planet and experience a safari or expedition of a lifetime – smell the wild sage, watch the great migration cross the Mara river, scan the peaks for an Andean Condor or follow a ball-rolling dung beetle down a game path.

 We use only the best guides, lodges, camps and ground operating teams with, very importantly, the best people.
 We pride ourselves on the relationships we’ve built with our partners and this allows us to deliver the exceptional experiences our guests are there for.